siddhartha078/siddhartha078.github.io/_posts/2025-06-21-hand-cricket-terminal-python.md

 categories: [Devlog, Projects, Python]
 author_profile: true
 header:
-  image: /assets/images/terminalimage1.png
+  image: /assets/images/headerhandcric.png
-  teaser: /assets/images/terminalimage1.png

 ---

 ## Why I Built This

-I've recently been diving into Python, and while doing random beginner projects, I wanted to build something that I actually played as a kid — like **Hand Cricket*
+I've recently been diving into Python, and while doing random beginner projects, I wanted to build something that I actually played as a kid — like **Hand Cricket**

 So I ended up creating a small terminal game where I (the user) face off against a bot in a match of tosses, batting, bowling, and randomness.